Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 Venue safety inspection for flame machine setup

 Important: Always get written approval from the venue before bringing in any flame machine.
-Many venues have specific policies about flame effects that must be followed to avoid cancellation.
+Many venues have specific policies that must be followed.

 Understanding DMX Control for Flame Machines

-DMX (Digital Multiplex) control allows you to program precise timing for your flame effects, synchronizing them with music, lighting, and other elements of your show.
+DMX (Digital Multiplex) allows you to program precise timing for your flame effects, synchronizing them with music and lighting.
+For a detailed tutorial, see our step-by-step guide on how to control a flame machine with DMX.

 DMX controller being used to program flame machine effects